 Rosemary requires plenty of sunlight in order to thrive.
 Therefore, it should be placed in an area that receives at least 6 hours of direct sunlight each day.
 If possible, place the pot near a south-facing window or on a balcony or patio where it can get plenty of light.
 It is also important to keep the temperature consistent, so avoid placing the pot near heating vents or radiators.

-See also What is Roma Tomato Plant
+See also What is Rainbow Eucalyptus Tree Plant

 Watering and Feeding